 You can try any positions or motions that work for masturbation with a partner, though if you’re just starting out, it’s best to start simply.
 “I have personally always found that having someone lie on their back and me sliding a finger inside while pressing up towards the root of the penis is the most effective way,” DeGrey said.
 “Toys are going to complicate things more in the beginning.
 People can certainly upgrade to toys, but for your first time out, stick with fingers.
 They're cheaper, and you already have 10 of them.”

 If you’re the person giving the massage (or even if you’re the receiver), it’s important to pay attention to body cues.
 Obviously enthusiastic vocalizations and words are helpful in expressing likes and dislikes, but if someone is less vocal, look to other nonverbal signs.
 “Are their eyes closed or open?
 Is their breathing fast or slow?
 Are their muscles tense or relaxed?
 Are they pushing into you or are they pulling away from you?
 All of that is communication.
 All of that is feedback,” DeGrey advised.

-Learning to give yourself a prostate orgasm if you’ve never done so involves a certain amount of practice, exploration, and open-mindedness.
+Learning to give yourself a prostate orgasm by prostate milking if you’ve never done so involves a certain amount of practice, exploration, and open-mindedness.
 Remember that the reward is in the trying.
 Celebrate any progress you make, new sensations you’ve embarked upon, and any and all orgasms you experience.
 At the end of the day, knowing more about your prostate and your body in general—its likes, dislikes, cues, and responses—is all cause for celebration in our lifelong sexual education.
 And it’s an added bonus if now you know another potential way to make yourself—or perhaps even someone else—feel really, really good inside.